dsrkafuu/hugo-theme-fuji/README.md

 ## Notice

-Remember to add [summary divider](https://gohugo.io/content-management/summaries/#manual-summary-splitting) to your post `.md` files to show blockquotes, links and codes with proper style in list pages' summary part.
+Remember to add [summary divider](https://gohugo.io/content-management/summaries/#manual-summary-splitting) `<!--more-->` to your post `.md` files to show blockquotes, links and codes with proper style in list pages' summary part.

 ## Getting started